OpeyemiAyanwale/Opeyemi_Ayanwale_Portfolio/README.md

 This project created schema and database employees_db which has four tables: Employees, Locations, and Departments.
 SQL queries and subqueries was use to solve the following question in the SQL project file.

 # [Project 3: Grocery Chain Project with Microsoft SQL Server Integration Service (SSIS)](https://github.com/OpeyemiAyanwale/SQL-Query)

 The project requires building an Enterprise Data ware housing that addresses the analytics requirements for the business.
-The following database Grocery, Grocecer Online Transaction Processing (OLTP), Grocery Staging, Grocery Warehouse were created.
+The following database Grocery, Grocecey Online Transaction Processing (OLTP), Grocery Staging, Grocery Warehouse were created.

 # [Project 4: Data Analytics Essentials with Power BI](https://github.com/OpeyemiAyanwale/Data-Analytics-Essentials-with-Power-BI)

-The project uses the super store data for analysis.
+The project uses the super store dataset for this analysis.
 Data preparation, modeling and visualization were carried out using Microsoft Power BI combine with excel.